 The sound staging may not be termed as excellent and is not perfect, but this is only when you compare it to the more expensive and higher-end headphones.
 That said, it is still on par or better than all the other headphones available in the same price band.
 And because of the good ergonomic design, the fit over the ears is snug which delivers a decent physical blocking of ambient sounds.

-A superior and sturdy build coupled with very good performance that is offered makes the Audio-Technica M20X is a great deal if you are looking for decent headphones below $ 50.
+A superior and sturdy build coupled with very good performance makes the Audio-Technica M20X a great deal if you are looking for decent headphones below $50.

 Have a closer look at these headphones over on Amazon